TritonDataCenter/dragnet/README.md

 dropped.

-#### "dn" exits 0 without producing any output
+#### "dnl" exits 0 without producing any output

 See "Some data is missing".
 In many of those cases, the problem ends up applying to all records and all of them get dropped.

-#### "dn" reports a premature exit
+#### "dnl" reports a premature exit

 This is always a bug.
-It means Node exited before "dn" expected it to, which usually means a missed callback.
+It means Node exited before "dnl" expected it to, which usually means a missed callback.